 Once you know that your lock is rekeyed correctly, replace the lock and door handle, bolt it in place, and replace the door panel, per the manufacturer’s instructions.

 The process of rekeying all the locks on your vehicle may seem overwhelming, especially if you don’t have any experience.
 Re-keying one lock may take several hours, depending on your experience level.
-Your best option is to contact your local locksmith to make sure the lock rekeying done quickly and professionally.
+Therefore, Your best option is to contact your local locksmith to make sure the lock rekeying done quickly and professionally.

 When you’re looking for a locksmith, you will see that you have a lot of options.
 How do you know you’re making the right choice when it comes to choosing a locksmith to work on your vehicle?
-Here are a few things to look for:
+So, Here are a few things to look for:

 1. Check what services they offer